Should You Eat Before Bed?

 MIT Medical created a clever acronym to help you figure out if you really need to head to the kitchen.
 When you feel like eating late at night, first ask yourself if you’re physically hungry, or if there is another reason you want to eat, such as eating being a Habit, or if you’re feeling Anxious, Lonely or Tired.
 These are common reasons people tend to turn toward food at night, and it’s not a good decision to eat if you’re not actually hungry.
 A good test to see if you’re really hungry is to think about eating an apple: if you want the apple, you might actually be physically hungry, but if you’re thinking you’d rather have a cookie, you probably aren’t hungry.

 Choose Alternatives to Unhealthy Options

-Cravings can be frustrating because you can’t stop thinking about them, but most cravings tend to go away in less thirty minutes.
+Cravings can be frustrating because you can’t stop thinking about them, but most cravings tend to go away in less than thirty minutes.
 Distractions can be helpful, but finding a healthier version of what you’re craving will work too.
-For example, if you want ice cream, try yogurt and fruit.
-If you want coffee, try tea.
-Choosing alternatives will allow you to get over your cravings, and give your body what it needs to digest properly.
+For example, if you want ice cream, try full-fat yogurt and low-glycemic fruit such as berries.
+If you want coffee, try herbal tea.
+Choosing alternatives will allow you to push through your cravings, and give your body what it needs to digest properly.